Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 This proxy configuration enables control plane traffic.
 Data plane traffic usually targets local endpoints or upstream clusters, so it isn't considered proxied traffic.
 Setting up Envoy Proxy at this level lets the level2 server use required internet services (URIs) and leverages the proxy's RBAC capabilities to restrict access to Kubernetes networks and level2 or level3 network hosts.
 You can adjust these restrictions based on your implementation needs.

-Only port 443 and 8084 listeners will be setup as the control plane traffic of AIO will operate over these, not starting the level 80 http listener is a choice to improve the security posture.
+Only port 443 and 8084 listeners will be setup as the control plane traffic of IoT Operations will operate over these, not starting the level 80 http listener is a choice to improve the security posture.

 Copy the previously downloaded Envoy image from the jump box to the ~/ directory on the level3 machine, then upload it to the k3s image store.
 You can use a private repository if you want.